 Start by using your food coloring marker to draw an outline of the frog’s tummy and spots.
 Next, outline the frog shape in green royal icing, tracing around the tummy and spots that you drew.
 I used a #2 tip for this step.
 Immediately fill in all the green areas of the frog with royal icing and place your royal icing eyeballs onto the wet icing.

 The royal icing eyeballs that I used were left over from some pug cookies that I made.
 It’s a great idea to make a bunch of royal icing eyes and store them in an air tight container.
 Then, you will always have some on hand when needed.
 For step-by-step directions on how to make royal icing eyeballs, check out Royal Icing Googly Eyes by How Does She.
-You can also purchase premade royal icing eyes at various places online.
+You can also purchase premade royal icing eyes if you wish to skip this step.

 After you’ve filled the frog cookie with green royal icing and added your eyes, let the icing dry for about 20 minutes.
 Then, outline and fill the yellow areas of the frog.
 Let the frog cookies dry overnight.